stellarskylark/csclub-sphinx-demo/Sphinx_Tutorial.md

   1. Download `astroengisci/csclub-sphinx-demo` from GitHub
   2. Install the Sphinx package in Python according to the installation tutorial.

+     # windows
+        1. Install Python from here (Python)[https://www.python.org/downloads/]
+          note: When installing make sure to check the PATH option so that pip can be invoked from the command line.
+        2. Open Command Prompt (cmd) and type in:

+           ``pip install -U sphinx``

   3. You're going to be using the terminal/command prompt in this presentation. ***STAY CALM, EVERYTHING WILL BE ALRIGHT***